Vector35/binaryninja-api/docs/getting-started.md

 - Zoom (CTRL-mouse wheel)
 - Vertical Scrolling (Side scroll bar as well as mouse wheel)
 - Horizontal Scrolling (Bottom scroll bar as well as SHIFT-mouse wheel)
-- Individual highlighting of arguments, addresses, immediate values
+- Individual highlighting of arguments, addresses, immediate values, types, etc.
+- Full type signature of current function shown in an interactive header:
+  - Selecting elements in the header highlights them in the graph view
+  - Change type (`y`) and Rename (`n`) shortcuts work on elements in the header
+  - Reanalyze function button on left edge of the header
-- Edge colors indicate whether the path is the true or false case of a conditional jump (a color-blind option in the preferences is useful for those with red-green color blindness)
+- Edge colors indicate whether the path is the true (green) or false (red) case of a conditional jump (a color-blind option in the preferences is useful for those with red-green color blindness) and blue for unconditional branches
 - Context menu that can trigger some function-wide actions as well as some specific to the highlighted instruction (such as inverting branch logic or replacing a specific function with a NOP)

 ### View Options

 ![options ><](img/options.png "options")

-Each of the views (Hex, Graph, Linear) have a variety of options configurable in the bottom-right of the UI.
+Each of the views (Hex, Graph, Linear) have a variety of options configurable from the ☰ menu on the top right of the view pane.

 Current options include: